BrightcoveOS/android-player-samples/brightcove-player-controls/StyledControlsSampleApp/README.md

    </style>
 </resources>
 ```
+**Notes:**
-It is important to add the parent ```parent="BrightcoveControlBarDefault"``` to inherit the rest of the default values.
-It’s equally important to keep the same name as BrightcoveControlBar (the same applies for the rest of the styles), so that the default media controller layout will automatically pick up this style.
+  * It is important to add the parent ```parent="BrightcoveControlBarDefault"``` to inherit the rest of the default values.
+  * It’s equally important to keep the same name as BrightcoveControlBar (the same applies for the rest of the styles), so that the default media controller layout will automatically pick up this style.

 ##### Styling Android TV media controller
-There are some styles which are applied exclusively to the Brightcove media controller used on an Android TV (tv_media_controller.xml).
+There are some styles which are applied exclusively to the Brightcove media controller used in Android TV (tv_media_controller.xml).

-On Android, you have the option to [inherit](https://developer.android.com/guide/topics/ui/themes.html#Inheritance) values from a previously defined style without the need to specify the parent attribute, using the Parent.Children pattern.
-The Android TV styles are used following this pattern, ex. *“BrightcoveControlBar.TV”*.
+In Android, you have the option to [inherit](https://developer.android.com/guide/topics/ui/themes.html#Inheritance) values from a previously defined style without the need to specify the parent attribute, using the Parent.Children pattern.
+The Android TV styles use this pattern: *“BrightcoveControlBar.TV”*.

 1. **BrightcoveControlBar.TV**.
 This inherit from *BrightcoveControlBar* and there are only a few changes for TV.
      * *brightcove_full_screen*: Now this value is false by default.